ksushant6566/MindTab/README.md

 ## 🤝 Contributing

 We welcome contributions!
-If you're interested in improving MindTab, please feel free to submit pull requests or open issues on our GitHub repository (link to be added soon).
+If you're interested in improving MindTab, please feel free to submit pull requests or open issues on our GitHub repository.

 ## 📄 License